christianbmartinez/prework-study-guide/README.md

 ## Usage

-- In index.html, edit the li elements nests in the ul tags and add or delete your own notes.
+- In index.html, edit the li elements nested in the ul tags and add or delete your own notes.
 - In style.css, edit the styles of the page with CSS to your own desire.
 - In script.js, edit the functions and view the result in the console.